Bars can reopen March 28, governor announces

 One in 28 Iowans have been tested for a total of 111,003.

-A reporter as the news conference asked Reynolds, "How are people who are intoxicated, do you expect them to responsibly practice social distancing and how can that be enforced?"
+A reporter at the news conference asked Reynolds, “How are people who are intoxicated, do you expect them to responsibly practice social distancing and how can that be enforced?”

 The governor said that was one of the reasons this was one of the last areas being reopened, and the state will work with business owners and law enforcement.